nicholas-ngyn/cse15l-lab-reports/LabReport3.md

 ```
 rm: remove regular file 'technical/plos/pmed.0020281.txt'?
 ```
 Explanation: The use of the command **-exec rm -i {} \;** in this example removed the file pmed.0020281.txt.
-This feature is very useful for deleting certain files you know the names of them.
+This feature is very useful for deleting certain files if you know the names of them.
+It is also different from a regular rm as it will asks for user confirmation before deleting each file.
+This ensures that you avoid accidentally removing files, especially when dealing with multiple files.
 ### Example 2:
 Command:
 ```